German zoo draws up coronavirus slaughter list | DW | 15.04.2020

 Zoos regularly kill animals, says PETA

-Spokesperson for animal rights organization People for the Ethical Treatment of Animals (PETA) Yvonne Würz, told DW that "populations management" was "nothing new for zoos."
+A spokesperson for animal rights organization People for the Ethical Treatment of Animals (PETA), Yvonne Würz, told DW that "populations management" was "nothing new for zoos."

 "Zoos are funded through and live from tiny baby animals.
 When there is not enough space for the animals they are often killed for food [for other animals]," said Würz.